Seirdy/seirdy.one/content/posts/website-best-practices.md

 * How to avoid relying too much on formatting, for user agents that display unformatted text (e.g. textual feed readers like Newsboat)
 * Elaboration on how authors should delegate much of their formatting to the user agent, and how CSS resets are a symptom of a failure to do so.
 * Keyboard-driven browsers and extensions.
 Qutebrowser, Luakit, visurf, Tridactyl, etc.
-* Ways to support non-mainstream browsers by supporting subsets of specifications and using progressive enhancement.
+* Ways to support non-mainstream and older browsers by supporting subsets of specifications and using progressive enhancement.
 * Avoiding `_blank` targets in URLs unless absolutely necessary.
 * Ways to improve comprehension by readers who struggle to understand non-literal language (certain manifestations of cognitive disabilities, non-native speakers unfamiliar with idioms, etc.).
 I might wait until the <abbr title="Web Accessibility Initiative">WAI</abbr> <cite>[Personalization Help and Support 1.0](https://w3c.github.io/personalization-semantics/help/index.html)</cite> draft specification matures and its vocabularies gain adoption before going in depth.
 * Other accessible writing tips, maybe after I get a copy of <span itemscope itemtype="https://schema.org/Book">{{<cited-work name="Writing Is Designing" url="https://rosenfeldmedia.com/books/writing-is-designing/">}} by {{<indieweb-person first-name="Michael" last-name="Metts" url="https://mjmetts.com/" itemprop="author">}} and {{<indieweb-person first-name="Andy" last-name="Welfe" url="https://www.andy.wtf/" itemprop="author">}}</span>.
 A relevant excerpt on writing accessibly is [on A List Apart](https://alistapart.com/article/standards-for-writing-accessibly/).
+* Rules for descriptive link text, for screen reader navigation and for user-agents that display links as footnotes (e.g. some textual browsers with the `dump` flag).

 Conclusion
 ----------